 Prior to receiving formal approval to work on their dissertations, doctoral students must advance to candidacy by successfully completing all course work except Dissertation I and II and passing a comprehensive examination.
-The comprehensive exam's design, two content questions plus a research and statistic question, is focused on assessing the candidates' academic and scholarly ability by having them select possible solutions to practical problems and situations.
+The comprehensive exam's design is focused on assessing the candidates' academic and scholarly ability by having them select possible solutions to practical problems and situations.
 Students will receive a grade of either Pass or Fail.